-Due to the large number of proposals that the District receives, I&I will not accept applications that are submitted after the stated deadline for each Tier of the Application.
+Please note that I&I will not accept applicationsthat are submitted after the stated deadline for each Tier of the Application.

-Activity Date Information

-RFP Released December 30, 2020

-We encourage prospective

-February- March 2021 applicants to email

-Office Hours with Applicants iandiauthorization@cps.edu

-omoc riours with Applicants to schedule one-on-one

-appointments with us to

-discuss any questions.

-Epicenter Account Due by email to

-Information Due March 3, 2021 iandiauthorization@cps.edu

-Information Buc by 5 p.m.

-Tier I Application Due March 10, 2021 Due by 5 p.m. to Epicenter

-I&I staff will meet individually

-Applicant Meeting Late March 2021 with lead applicants to

-discuss their proposal and

-the RFP process.

-Tier II Application Due May 17, 2021 Due by 5 p.m. to Epicenter

-Tier I and II Publicly Posted Summer 2021 Submitted applications will

-be posted on CPS.edu

-Tier III Application Due July 30, 2021 Due by 5 p.m. to Epicenter

-Tier IV Application Due October 5, 2021 Due by 5 p.m. to Epicenter

-Applicant Capacity October 2021

-Interviews 001000.
-202.

-Public Hearing November 2021

-CPS Board Meeting December 2021
+Activity Date Information RFP Released December 23, 2021 Office Hours with Applicants February- March 2022 We encourage prospective applicants to email iandiauthorization@cps.edu to schedule one-on-one appointments with us to discuss any questions.
+Epicenter Account Information Due March 3, 2022 Due by email to iandiauthorization@cps.edu by 5 p.m.
+Tier I Application Due March 10, 2022 Due by 5 p.m. to Epicenter Applicant Meeting Late March 2022 I&I staff will meet individually with lead applicants to discuss their proposal and the RFP process.
+Tier II Application Due May 18, 2022 Due by 5 p.m. to Epicenter Tier I and II Publicly Posted Summer 2022 Submitted applications will be posted on CPS.edu Tier III Application Due July 29, 2022 Due by 5 p.m. to Epicenter Tier IV Application Due October 5, 2022 Due by 5 p.m. to Epicenter Applicant Capacity Interviews October 2022 Public Hearing November 2022 CPS Board Meeting December 2022